Skip to main navigation Skip to main content

 • Complete an assessment of risk for their current household and decide if a new alert is needed—if the existing alert refers to domestic and family violence perpetrated in a previous relationship.

-• Consider what information, if provided to the perpetrator during the investigation and assessment, may compromise the safety of the victim or child.
+• Consider what information, if provided to the person using violence during the investigation and assessment, may compromise the safety of the person experiencing violence or child.
 (Refer to Consider privacy—domestic and family violence.)

 Complete a subsequent safety assessment: